Internal Medicine

 Practical, Results-Focused Education for Ambulatory and Inpatient Settings

-Enhance your skills and optimize your patient outcomes by joining Harvard Medical School’s most distinguished faculty—across all relevant fields of Internal Medicine—as they provide updates, best practices, and clinical strategies designed to improve day-to-day practice in both ambulatory and inpatient settings.
+Enhance your skills and optimize your patient outcomes with updates, best practices, and clinical strategies that improve day-to-day practice in both ambulatory and inpatient settings.

 In addition to being live streamed, all sessions will be recorded and placed in the online course library, enabling registrants to view them at their convenience.
-Recordings will be available for viewing for 6 months after the conclusion of the course--through December 30, 2026.
-All live streaming and recorded sessions are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
+Recordings will be available for viewing for 6 months after the conclusion of the course.
+All live streaming and recorded sessions and workshops are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
 (Note: Evaluations must be completed within 30 days in order to receive CME credit.)

 Developed and Offered By: